fusorf/xeno-series-heardle/README.md

 2. Search and select a song title, or skip
 3. Each wrong guess or skip unlocks a longer snippet (1s, 3s, 7s, 14s, 16s)
 4. Guess correctly within 5 attempts to win

-## Tech Stack

-Pure vanilla JavaScript - no frameworks, no build step.
-All music hosted on Cloudflare R2.